-A personal photographic project documenting a hobby maple sugar camp in rural southeastern New Brunswick.
+A hobby sugar camp in Southeastern New Brunswick

-While talking with one of my students from the Intro to DSLR Photography course that I teach at NBCC-Moncton, I learned that he owned a small maple sugar camp in rural southeastern New Brunswick.
-Dennis' family had been making maple syrup and other maple products for several decades on land in and around his family's former farm.
+One of my photography students owns a small maple sugar camp in rural southeastern New Brunswick, and he invited me out to see his operation.
+Dennis' family has been making maple syrup and other maple products for several decades on land in and around his family's former farm.
 I happened to be looking for a new personal project, something that could occupy my time between the end of university sports and the start of lobster season (see Aboard the Irish Lass).
 A new self-assignment documenting his maple syrup operations sounded interesting.
 It also fits in with the same "traditional occupations" theme as the lobster fishing.

 I first visited Dennis' camp on the 21st of March 2014, when he began tapping the trees.
 I returned a few times that season to document various aspects of the work, from gathering the sap to boiling it to make syrup.